 This research aims to study childbirth PTSD in an international context.
 Specifically to:

 - Determine the prevalence of birth trauma and PTSD across countries and cultures.

 - Determine differences in symptom presentation across countries and cultures.

 - Determine the etiology of childbirth-related PTSD symptoms across countries and cultures.

-This research is supported by the Global Challenges Research Funding provided by Research England.
+This research is supported by City, University of London’s Global Challenges Research Funding provided by UK Research and Innovation,

 The Policy Support Fund, provided by Research England

 Supported by the Fondation Myriam de Senarclens 2022 Award for outstanding research in psychosomatic obstetrics and gynaecology.